joram-berger/lydiff/documentation.md

 ## Requirements

-For Ubuntu, all requirements are installed via
+For Ubuntu and other Debian based Linux distributions, all requirements can be installed via `sudo apt install python3 python3-yaml imagemagick lilypond meld`.

-`sudo apt install python3 python3-yaml imagemagick lilypond meld`.
+`python3-yaml` is an optional dependency that is only required when using a configuration file.

 ## Installation